 - Sprocketless Set

 Sprocketless transport system including ultrasonic loop monitoring and special loopbuilders

 Package containing 35 mm Archive Gate , Sprocketless Set, Built-In Stabilization

 Package containing 16mm Archive Gate Upgrade, Built-In Stabilization

 - 16 mm and 35 mm Wet Gate System Kodika

-Complete wetgate system including 16 mm and 35 mm wetgate, modification kit for ARRISCAN and ARRI Wet Gate tower for scratch conceilment scanning.
+Complete wetgate system including 16 mm and 35 mm wetgate, modification kit for ARRISCAN and ARRI Wet Gate tower for scratch concealment scanning.
 For scanning with Kodika SES Liquid.
-Liquid to be purchased seperately at supplier.
+Liquid to be purchased separately at supplier

 Screening Room >>